-OpenVPN WatchDog is a free Windows based application to securely monitor for OpenVPN encrypted traffic tampering while in transit (Man-in-the-middle attacks) and prevent exposure of real IP address thereby offering the benefits of encrypted connection to the internet with IP address anonymity.
+OpenVPN WatchDog is an advanced Windows based application to securely monitor for OpenVPN encrypted traffic tampering while in transit (Man-in-the-middle attacks) and prevent exposure of real IP address thereby offering the benefits of encrypted connection to the internet with IP address anonymity.
 To ensure that IP traffic is actually routed across the VPN and hence encrypted, the program automatically checks that the VPN assigned IP Address appears as the first hop using the "tracert" command.

 The program also detects DNS Leaks issues and DNS changer malware/DNS hijacking threats when using OpenVPN and will automatically disconnect your internet when DNS leaks and threats are detected.
 OpenVPN WatchDog is a program designed to monitor your OpenVPN connection and ensures that you do not blow up your anonymity when you lose your OpenVPN connection.
 When connected to an OpenVPN server and OpenVPN WatchDog is enabled, you can be sure that all traffic leaving your computer is fully encrypted.
 When your OpenVPN crashes or is compromised, OpenVPN WatchDog will automatically detect it, alert you of the danger and cut-off your internet access automatically.
 OpenVPN Watchdog is offered as a 'Software as a Service" (SaaS) which allows clients to detect and prevent IP and DNS leaks including DNS threats such as DNS Changer Malware and Hosts file breach while connected to OpenVPN server.